Sean “Diddy” Combs accused of 2003 sexual assault in lawsuit - ExBulletin

 Representatives for Combs did not immediately respond to an email seeking comment.

-The Associated Press generally does not name people who say they were sexually abused unless they publicly denounce it, as McKinney did.

-The suit was filed days after CNN aired security video showing Combs attacking singer Cassie in the hallway of a Los Angeles hotel in 2016.
-Combs released a video on Sunday admitting he attacked Cassie in the hotel hallway, saying he was truly sorry and that his actions were inexcusable. .
+The lawsuit was filed a few days after the CNN broadcast Security video showing Combs attacking singer Cassie in a Los Angeles hotel hallway in 2016.
+Combs Sunday posted a video admitting that he attacked Cassie in the hotel hallway, saying he was really sorry and that his actions were inexcusable.

 Combs is not at risk of criminal prosecution for the beating because of the statute of limitations.

-A complaint Cassie filed in November, alleging battery and abuse, was settled a day after it was filed.
+A complaint filed by Cassie in November for assault and abuse has been settled one day after its submission.
 But it sparked increased scrutiny of Combs, with several other lawsuits filed in the following months, as well as a federal sex trafficking investigation that led authorities to search Combs' mansions in Los Angeles and Miami.

 The suit was filed Tuesday under a New York City law that allows accusers to file a civil suit for a limited period of time, even if the events allegedly occurred a long time ago.

-Note: This story has been updated to remove the name of the former model who filed a lawsuit against Combs to comply with the Associated Press policy of not naming people who say they were sexually assaulted at unless they confirm that they agree to their identity being published.